Note: This article is for the ALTA Ethernet Gateway 4. There are slight differences in the Modbus TCP Interface of the Ethernet Gateway 3.

 - Confirm the Port is set to TCP/IP.

-- Enter the IP Address of the gateway in the TCP/IP Address or URL field.
+- Enter the gateway’s IP Address in the TCP/IP Address or URL field.

 - Confirm Sample Mode is set to Manual.